hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

             - outcomes compared with initial requirements
         -  maintainance stage can result in revisiting the design stage to restart cycle

+### RAD

+- stages
+    - determine user reqiurements
+    - create early prototypes (function, quickly)
+    - gather feedback
+    - use it to create high quality feedback
+    - reapeat his until software is finished
+    - test prototypes throughout development
+    - crease user documentation
+    - produce final product for rollout to users
+- why (instead of waterfall)
+    - project divided to small subtasks
+        - (teams can work concurrently)
+    - subtasks can make use of specialised teams
+    - prototypes created quickly
+    - development time is not wasted,
+        - prototype does not work as intended
+    - (waterfall method) if project fails, start again
+    - can adapt changes in user requirement
+    - can work well when developers telework
+    - changes made before final product is created
+    - client not surprised by unexpected end product

+### Waterfall Model

+- phases
+    - create requirements
+    - analyse to create models / schemes
+    - design to create technical designs
+    - implementing the code
+        - integrating units of code
+    - create techinical/user documentation
+    - testing (using a test plan)
+    - deploy software by
+        - installation
+        - migration
+        - support
+        - maintainance

 ## Analysis

 - data collection